 22. EXPERIENCE THE CHICAGO SYMPHONY ORCHESTRA

-A night out listening to the Chicago Symphony Orchestra is a perfect thing to do in Chicago for music lovers.
+A night out listening to the Chicago Symphony Orchestra is a perfect activity for music lovers in Chicago.
 The Chicago Symphony Orchestra is EASILY one of the best orchestras in the world, and their performances are renowned for their exceptional quality and artistry.

 The Orchestra performs at Orchestra Hall, which is a beautiful venue with excellent acoustics.
 The building itself is an architectural masterpiece, with Art Deco design elements and a grand entrance that sets the tone for an unforgettable evening.

-If you attend a performance by the Chicago Symphony Orchestra, expect a truly immersive experience that engages all of the senses!
-We’re talking powerful and moving music where the Orchestra’s world-class musicians bring each piece to life with their skill and passion!
+If you attend a performance, expect a truly immersive experience that engages all of the senses!
+We’re talking powerful and moving music where the Orchestra’s world-class musicians bring each piece to life with their skill and passion.

 23. VISIT BUCKINGHAM FOUNTAIN IN GRANT PARK